LorenvXn/mu3/README.md

 My apologies to outsiders for the brvtal 2pac lyrics as comments, but this "project-sketch" was required by some corporate folks who have no good manners, and step on self-learners as if nothing wrong could ever happen to them.
+You know  that saying: "Ballz is life!" ... well, not in a corporation, bruh!

 Whatevs!
 Onto the presentation...